Mobile Menu

 5-Year Outlook – Album sales

-Album sales are projected to decline to 188.5 million units in 2026, continuing the established d...
+Album sales are forecast to drop further to 176.2 million units in 2027, extending the entrenched...

 Looking for IBISWorld Industry Reports?